 Yes.
 A witness has no legal obligation to speak with you or to give you a written statement.
-However, if you can find witnesses who will, what they have to say about the accident can be very helpful in the construction of your claim.
+However, if you can find witnesses who will, what they have to say about the accident can be very helpful to your claim.
 Get some paper and ask the witness to write down what they saw and heard.

 Legal formalities aren’t required for witness statements.
 Just be sure they sign and date each page of their statement.
 Also, write down their names and addresses.

-The State of South Carolina has adopted the Modified Comparative Fault System.
-Under this system, each driver may be held responsible for damages sustained in proportion to each driver’s percentage of fault.
+The State of South Carolina has adopted the Modified Comparative Fault system.
+Under this system, each driver may be held responsible for damages sustained in proportion to his or her percentage of fault.

-A victim filing a property damage or personal injury claim will be entitled to recover damages from the at-fault driver, as long as their own comparative fault was not greater than 50%.
-If their comparative fault is determined to be 51% or higher, South Carolina law bars the claimant from recovering any compensation from the other driver.
+A victim filing a property damage or personal injury claim is entitled to recover damages from the at-fault driver, as long as their own comparative fault was not greater than 50%.
+If their fault is determined to be 51% or higher, South Carolina law bars the claimant from recovering any compensation from the other driver.

 Linda was late for work.
 She was headed north on Elm Street in Charleston.
 When she approached the intersection of Tyrone and Main, the light had just turned red.
 Instead of stopping, she accelerated through the red light, crashing into Christopher’s car as he was heading east on Main.

 Christopher sustained medical bills in the amount of $2,000.
 In this case, Linda was 100% at fault and Christopher would be entitled to 100% of his damages.